HenriqueSSan/HenriqueSSan/README.md

 ### About me

-About me a dedicated person as a Front-end Developer, I like Games, Music, Anime, I'm a little antisocial but I just like to talk to people that I already have a good intimacy with, I sometimes have anxiety and insecurity but I can contain myself , and improve, about development, I really like the front-end environment and the languages JavaScript,Python,PHP, I learned a lot from developers and technology teachers and my thanks to them for helping me get into the programming world
+About me a dedicated person as a Front-end Developer, I like Games, Music, Anime, I sometimes have anxiety and insecurity but I can contain myself , and improve, about development, I really like the front-end environment and the languages JavaScript,Python,PHP, I learned a lot from developers and technology teachers and my thanks to them for helping me get into the programming world

 - 🌱 I’m currently learning **Bootstrap,Reactjs,Nodejs**